sdshah09/mnist-torch/README.md

 # PyTorch MNIST Dataset Exploration and Analysis

 Welcome to the PyTorch MNIST Dataset Exploration and Analysis repository!
 This project is dedicated to working with the MNIST dataset using PyTorch, a widely-used deep learning framework.
-MNIST is a benchmark dataset in machine learning and computer vision, comprising 60,000 training images and 10,000 testing images of handwritten digits (0 through 9).
+MNIST is a benchmark dataset in machine learning and computer vision, comprising 60,000 training images of handwritten digits (0 through 9).

 ## Project Overview